 Leading a team means taking responsibility for every one of its failures

 In 2012, one of the authors was in Iraq and their unit took heavy fire from what was assumed to be the mujahedeen, or enemy insurgents.
-But as it turned out, it actually another SEAL unit and one of the soldiers dies due to friendly fire.
+But as it turned out, it was actually another SEAL unit and one of the soldiers dies due to friendly fire.
 As the ranking officer in the operation, he took the view that everything that went wrong was his responsibility.
 And do you know what happened?
 By taking ownership of this horrendous failure, he actually saved his job.
 That’s because his superiors understood that every leader makes mistakes, but only the good ones take responsibility for them.
 During research conducted, it has been found that the majority of underperforming units have leaders who blame either the scenario, their subordinates, or the troops themselves.
 By refusing to take responsibility they fail their missions.
 When a poor leader blames everyone but himself, that attitude will spread to the rest of the team.
 This results in the team failing to deliver what is required as no one will put their hand up and own a problem.
 When a team just makes excuses and passes the buck, they will never resolve the problems required to be successful.

 Planning for success means mitigating risks in advance

-Just minutes before the launch of a SEAL rescue operation to save a hostage from Al-Qaeda, The authors intelligence officer told him that they had just discovered that the hostage was surrounded by explosives and being protected by bunkered machine guns.
+Just minutes before the launch of a SEAL rescue operation to save a hostage from Al-Qaeda, the authors intelligence officer told him that they had just discovered that the hostage was surrounded by explosives and being protected by bunkered machine guns.
 This was not in the original intelligence report and this meant that the risk level was a lot higher than first thought.
 It did not make a difference and the plan went ahead.
 The reason for this was simple, the leader had already accounted for these extra worst-case scenarios before they even knew they had existed.
 If he had not planned for such unforeseen circumstances, he would have put all of his team at risk, after all, anything can happen on the battlefield.
 As a result, there was no need to delay the mission, or to redesign the plans.

 Make sure you’re giving your superiors the information they need